The Death of Bessie Smith: Production history

 The play premiered in West Berlin at the Schlosspark Theatre, Berlin, Germany on April 21, 1960.

 It premiered Off-Broadway at the York Playhouse on March 1, 1961, in a double bill with Albee's The American Dream.
 Directed by Lawrence Arrick, the nurse was played by Rae Allen, and Ben Piazza played "the young man".

 The play opened on Broadway in repertory with other Albee plays, at the Billy Rose Theatre on October 2, 1968, for 12 performances.
 Directed by Michael Kahn, Rosemary Murphy played the nurse, and Ben Piazza played the intern.

 The work was first staged in London's West End at the Royal Court Theatre in 1961 with Gene Anderson as the nurse, Tommy Eytle as Jack, Robert Ayres as the Father, Avril Elgar as the second nurse, and Richard Easton as the intern.

+In the original British Actors edition approved by the Lord Chamberlain for performance in Britain, the scene with the line My love is like a tent with the pole pointing upwards (i.e. an erection) was censored.

 As part of an Albee Festival, the Goodman Theatre in Chicago, presented The Death of Bessie Smith in 2003.

 New Brooklyn Theatre produced The Death of Bessie Smith in January 2014 at Interfaith Medical Center to raise awareness about several New York City hospitals in danger of closing.